 There is no longer a Mature Student Entry Route (MSER) to the ACCA Qualification.
-Mature students must now register on the Foundations in Accountancy (FIA) programme and can, if they wish, start at the Diploma Level which is equivalent to the Knowledge Exams within the Fundamentals Exams of the ACCA Qualification.
-However, SBCS strongly recommends that these students start the FIA programme from the Introductory Certificate and progress to the Intermediate Certificate in order to lay a solid foundation for the Diploma level after which they can transfer to the Skills Exams within the Fundamentals Level of the ACCA Qualification with exemption from Knowledge Levels.
+Mature students must now register on the Foundations in Accountancy (FIA) programme and can, if they wish, start at the ACCA Diploma in Accounting and Business (RQF Level 4) which is equivalent to the ACCA’s Applied Knowledge Exams within the Fundamentals Exams of the ACCA Qualification.
+However, SBCS strongly recommends that these students start the FIA programme from the ACCA Diploma in Financial and Management Accounting (RQF Level 2) and progress to the ACCA Diploma in Financial and Management Accounting (RQF Level 3) in order to lay a solid foundation for the ACCA Diploma in Accounting and Business (RQF Level 4) after which they can transfer to the Applied Skills Exams within the Fundamentals Level of the ACCA Qualification with exemption from Applied Knowledge Level.

 ACCA Caribbean’s Local Office is located at: